egXcoder/Study-Repository/DesignPatterns/Structural/readme.md

 They deal with how to assemble objects and classes into larger structures

-## Why do we need creational patterns?
+## Why do we need structural patterns?